kevintuhumury/itvdb/README.md

 ## Usage

+To start using the iTVDb iOS wrapper classes you'll first need an API key from the TVDB website.
+An API key can be retrieved by [registering](http://thetvdb.com/?tab=apiregister) for one on the TVDB website.
+Once you have an API key, you'll need to initialize the TVDbClient by setting it as the following:

+    [[TVDbClient sharedInstance] setApiKey: @"YOUR API KEY"];

+Now that you've set your API key, you'll be able to start using the `TVDbShow` and `TVDbEpisode` classes.

+### TVDbShow

-An API key is needed to use the iTVDb wrapper in your iOS app, except for one call: `findByName:`, which technically can be called without one.
+As described above an API key is needed to use the iTVDb iOS wrapper in your iOS app, except for one call, which is `findByName:` on the `TVDbShow` class.
+This method can technically be called without one.
 The following will show you how to retrieve all the TV shows that match 'Game of Thrones':

     NSMutableArray *shows = [TVDbShow findByName:@"Game of Thrones"];

 This will internally retrieve an XML file from the TVDB API, convert it to a NSDictionary and load it into a TVDbShow object, which in turn will be added to the NSMutableArray called `shows`.
 The data retrieved from this call is some basic information about the TV show.

 If you want more detailed information, an API key is needed.
-Since this has to be retrieved with another API call.
+Since the detailed information has to be retrieved by another API call.
 The NSMutableArray `shows` can contain multiple TVDbShow instances, but in this case it's a single object.
 The following properties can be accessed from the TVDbShow instance:

     show.showId           // 121361
     show.title            // Game of Thrones